National Juried Exhibition 2020

 Jocmarys Viruet Feliciano,

-Shelter in Place is in effect in Ohio until April 6 and we'll be closed until we can safely reopen to the public.
-We have postponed the exhibition dates until after the danger of COVID-19 passes & social distancing regulations are no longer in effect.
+We miss seeing you in our galleries & studios.
+We are waiting to reopen until we are certain that we've developed an informed and intentional approach of safely reopening.
+We have postponed the exhibition dates until further notice.
 This is a changing situation, stay tuned for updates.
 Your health and safety is our highest priority at this time.

 The Morgan Art of Papermaking Conservatory and Educational Foundation is proud to present our eighth annual and fourth National Juried Exhibition.